-Last week, Dr. Moramarco spoke at the AOPA (American Orthotist and Prosthetic Association) World Congress in Las Vegas.
+Dr. Moramarco spoke at the AOPA (American Orthotist and Prosthetic Association) World Congress in Las Vegas.
 His topic: Is Idiopathic Scoliosis ≥40° Amenable to Bracing at the Later Stages of Skeletal Maturity?
-The 28 patients in the cohort he reported on were fit with the Cheneau-Gensingen 3D brace by either Dr. Marc or his colleague Ken Mandler, L/CO of Shriners Hospital in Honolulu.
-The 24 female patients in the cohort were all post-menarcheal, some by nearly two-years.
-The range of Cobb angles were from 40º to 64º.
+The 28 patients in the cohort had been braced by either Dr. Marc or his colleague Ken Mandler, L/CO of Shriners Hospital in Honolulu (now a professor of O & P in Spokane, Washington).
+The 24 female patients in the cohort were all post-menarchal, some by nearly two years.
+The range of Cobb angles in the cohort was 40º to 64º.

-- 10 years or older when brace is prescribed
+- 10 years or older when a brace is prescribed

 - Risser 0-2